proycon/LaMachine/lamachine_v2_plan.md

     * Supports Docker for provisioning containers
     * Makes deployment in production environments easier; allows setting up multiple hosts/containers/vms at once (cf. Docker Compose)
     * Relates to objective #1
-3) Use **conda** as a package and environment manager instead of the simpler python virualenv and pip; Anaconda has become a good distribution and an established platform in data science.
-    * Highly geared towards data science and very popular, people come to expect it nowadays (relates to objective #2)
-    * Good facilities for Jupyter Notebooks
-    * Tied to a larger ecosystem that facilitates sharing (relates to objective #2)
-    * Though Anaconda was initially geared at Python, conda is itself language-independent and there is a good R ecosystem too.
-    * Still compatible with the Python Package Index and pip
-    * We intend to use this environment manager also in docker/vagrant flavours; offering a more unified experience, less redundancy, and less dependency on the base Linux distribution.
-    * Virtualenv still remains a supported option as well!
-4) Single bootstrap command as an entry point to all possible installations
+3) Single bootstrap command as an entry point to all possible installations
     * Users will be able to bootstrap LaMachine v2 entirely through one command (``curl ... | bash``), which will start an automated wizard asking the user for his choices for his LaMachine build.
 The script will provide a single entry point and will install necessary initial dependencies (e.g. Vagrant, Ansible).
 It is geared for a wide variety of unix-like platforms (including Windows 10 with the Linux Subsystem).

 LaMachine will become more modular allowing users/hosters themselves to select what software they want.
 This results in